 Big Shoulders Yoga is a woman-owned business and the only exclusively Hatha yoga studio in Chicago.
 It's our goal to empower and support each student through their unique yoga practice by offering skilled HANDS-ON ASSISTS AND ADJUSTMENTS.
-Classes are held daily in our West Town studio (1645 W. Chicago Ave.) and online.
+Classes are held daily in our West Town studio (1645 W. Chicago Ave.) and online—plus, members have access to a library of recorded classes.
 We welcome everyone to join and grow within our community.

 Love this new West Town studio.
 Very community minded, friendly, accessible and comfortable.